conradlempert/memorize-street-names/README.md

 This is a game about memorizing street names.
 Currently made for Potsdam.

+It is written in TypeScript/React on a Vite server.
+The map is built with OpenLayers.

+## How to play

 There are two modes:
 1. "Next task (on map)" highlights a street on the map which you have to name.
 2. "Next task (street name)" gives you a street name which you have to point to on the map.